-It is still a good manstopper, and (according to my state’s deer regulations) a good deer-stopper as well.
-Many law enforcement agencies use (or used) the .40 S&W, most notably the F.B.I. for a while before they went back to the 9mm.
-It has lost some of its popularity, but the .40 S&W is still very effective.
-Let’s take a quick look at the cartridge, then we’ll examine the gun.
+It is still a good man stopper and (according to my state’s deer regulations) a good deer-stopper as well.
+Many law enforcement agencies used (or used) the .40 S&W, most notably the FBI, for a while before they went back to the 9mm.
+It has lost popularity, but the .40 S&W is still very effective.
+Let’s take a quick look at the cartridge, then examine the gun.

-The .40 – A Little History
+The .40 S&W: A Little History

-It is rather interesting, especially if you’re a “forty-fan.”
+It is rather interesting, especially if you’re a forty-fan.
 To be honest, I have never owned a .40 pistol or carbine.
-I have nothing against the round — it’s just that I shoot, cast bullets for and reload the 9mm and .45 ACP.
-I’ve not seen the need to go with a .40, since I own the “bookends” that surround it on the caliber shelf.
-I have often thought of getting a .40, and may well do so in the future.
-If I do, then reloading dies and a bullet mold would be next on the list.
+I have nothing against the round — it’s just that I shoot, cast bullets for, and reload the 9mm and .45 ACP.
+I’ve not seen the need to go with a .40 since I own the “bookends” surrounding it on the caliber shelf.
+I have often thought of getting a .40 and may do so in the future.
+If I do, reloading dies, and a bullet mold would be next on the list.

 Capacity, Or Lack Thereof

-Toting a gun that dispenses right at 400 (or more) foot-pounds of energy would tend to give one confidence, especially if that gun was not large, was easy to carry and held a dozen or more rounds in its magazine.
-I think part of the downfall of the .40 is that 9mm cartridge’s ballistic development has really taken off and there are some pretty spiffy 9mm loads out there now that deliver foot-pounds of energy like Hostess Twinkies deliver calories.
+Toting a gun that dispenses right at 400 (or more) foot-pounds of energy would tend to give one confidence.
+This is true, especially if that gun was not large, was easy to carry and held a dozen or more rounds in its magazine.
+I think part of the downfall of the .40 is that 9mm cartridge’s ballistic development has really taken off.
+Also, there are some pretty spiffy 9mm loads out there now that deliver foot-pounds of energy like Hostess Twinkies deliver calories.

 Glock 23 Recoil & The 10mm’s Influence

 The Glock 23 and the .40

 If you carry a .40, you owe it to yourself to train diligently with different loads that are self-defense oriented.
 And, don’t shoot one magazine full and then head home.
 The .40 needs a little extra work in the practice department due to its greater recoil over the 9mm.
-But… if you devote the time, you will have accomplished something that not a whole of shooters do — tame the .40 enough to carry it.
+But if you devote the time, you will have accomplished something that not a whole of shooters do — tame the .40 enough to carry it.